-CBD is seen as a potential solution to many medical problems, so it’s understandable Alzheimer’s Disease is often linked with CBD.
+CBD is seen as a potential solution to many medical problems, so it’s understandable that CBD is said to help with Alzheimer’s Disease.

 This article will focus on CBD’s effects in relation to Alzheimer’s disease, whilst explaining what CBD is, how it can be taken and also clearing up the common misconceptions that surround it as well.

 Does CBD help with Alzheimer’s disease?
-Yes, studies have shown CBD can help with Alzheimer’s Disease.
+Yes, CBD can help with Alzheimer’s Disease according to studies.
 Scientific as well as people’s personal evidence shows CBD helps relieve and aid in the treatment of some of the symptoms that are associated with Alzheimer’s disease.

 A study on CBD and Alzheimer’s done on mice found that CBD can reverse cognitive deficits related to Alzheimer’s, including social withdrawal and facial recognition issues.